phalcon-orphanage/docs/en/reference/models.rst

         public function beforeValidationOnCreate()
         {
             echo "This is executed before create a Robot!";
         }

     }

-Events can be useful to assign values before perform a operation, for example:
+Events can be useful to assign values before performing an operation, for example:

 .. code-block:: php